Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 If you start adding metadata to your pictures, it is advisable to capture the information you enter in a small documentation in order to be able to design your data uniformly.

-"The information that we insert into the metadata includes the artist and his Contact Us data, the date, the medium used, the dimensions, the state, the lecturers and the course (if created as part of a course), the name of the exhibition, awards, the current location, the copyright note and information on use",
+"The information that we insert into the metadata includes the artist and his contact details, the date, the medium used, the dimensions, the condition, the lecturers and the course (provided that the exhibition, the current location, the copyright note and information on use",

 TJ Hilton , exhibition coordinator at Austin Community College, explained Artwork Archive . *